ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * Process crosslinks (see above)
 * Process its own block-by-block consensus, as well as the finality gadget

-Processing the beacon chain is fundamentally similar to processing a PoW chain in many respects.
+Processing the beacon chain is fundamentally similar to processing a Ethereum 1.0 chain in many respects.
 Clients download and process blocks, and maintain a view of what is the current "canonical chain", terminating at the current "head".
-However, because of the beacon chain's relationship with the existing PoW chain, and because it is a PoS chain, there are differences.
+However, because of the beacon chain's relationship with the existing Ethereum 1.0 chain, and because it is a PoS chain, there are differences.

 For a block on the beacon chain to be processed by a node, four conditions have to be met:

 * The parent pointed to by the `ancestor_hashes[0]` has already been processed and accepted
 * An attestation from the _proposer_ of the block (see later for definition) is included along with the block in the network message object
-* The PoW chain block pointed to by the `processed_pow_receipt_root` has already been processed and accepted
+* The Ethereum 1.0 chain block pointed to by the `processed_pow_receipt_root` has already been processed and accepted
 * The node's local clock time is greater than or equal to the minimum timestamp as computed by `state.genesis_time + block.slot * SLOT_DURATION`

 If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.